MartinThoma/MartinThoma.github.io/content/2018-02-17-online-banking.md

 Negative:

 * The website is a mess.
 It is hard to find anything.
+    * Knowig what I want to do and having everything in place, I need about 2:15 min to make an transaction.
 * the first page after login is not useful at all.
 * I have no idea where I can change my password.
 I remember I did it, but I don't know where.